Glossary & FAQs

 Case Management Sytem

-A Case Management System is a centralised digital system used to store, organise, manage and document cases, including evidence, reports, and investigative activity, ensuring traceability and efficient coordination.
+A Case Management System (CMS) is a centralised digital system used to store, organise, manage and document cases, including evidence, reports, and investigative activity, ensuring traceability and efficient coordination.
 Evidence captured with BlindSite is compatible with all CMS.

 Cold case